-Water from the Carlsbad plant is more expensive than the region’s traditional imported water sources, but it has the significant advantages of being drought-proof and locally controlled.
+Water from the Carlsbad Desalination Plant is more expensive than the region’s traditional imported water sources, but it has the significant advantages of being drought-proof and locally controlled.
 The plant also is south of the major Southern California fault lines, providing added water supply security in case an earthquake severs imported water supply lines.